yuvashri-jayakumar/learning-notes/general-topics.md

 | Reactivity             | Imperative (lifecycle hooks) | Declarative (signals) |
 | Detect changes         | `ngOnChanges()`              | Automatic via signals |
 | Use in computed/effect | ❌ Not supported              | ✅ Yes                 |

+**push vs unshift**

+Push - Add elements to array at end
+Unshift - Add array elements to start

+**Content Projection**

+**<ng-content/>** to wrap another component html in shared component.
+This will not replace the child html component.ninstead, it will use the child component just like that.